brimdata/zed/docs/data-model/README.md

 ### 2.2 Type Combinatorics

-A common objection to using a type system to represent schemas is that random applications generating arbitrarily structured data can result in a combinatoric explosion of types for each shape of data.
+A common objection to using a type system to represent schemas is that xdiverse applications generating arbitrarily structured data can produce a combinatoric explosion of types for each shape of data.

 In practice, this condition rarely arises.
 Applications generating